TITHI-KHAN/NLP-Natural-Language-Processing/README.md

 ▪ In AI inference and machine learning, sparsity refers to a matrix of numbers that includes many zeros or values that will not significantly impact a calculation.

+In Count Vectorizer, it does not capture the real symmetric meaning and normally, the cosine distance is much less in the data.
+So, it does not work well.
+In TF-IDF, it captures the word importance.
+So, TF-IDF vectorize is better than the count vectorizer.

 **Word2Vec:**

 Word2vec is a Neural Network that processes text by “vectorizing” words.
 Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus.

+It follows deep learning.
+For a less amount of data, it does not provide good performance.
+To train this, we need huge amounts of data so that it can match the information easily.

+King-Man+Women = Queen
+10  - 2  + 3   = 5

+There are other ways as well to make Queen.

+King+Wife=Queen

 ![image](https://github.com/TITHI-KHAN/NLP/assets/65033964/48f646b0-f4ac-427b-af58-d3f3d53de773)

 **Global Vectors for Word Representation (GloVe):**